disneystreaming/alloy/README.md

 ### alloy.openapi

-This namespaces contains shapes related to the OpenAPI format.
-These shapes can be used to express OpenAPI specifications details that do not translate naturally in Smithy.
+This namespace contains shapes related to the OpenAPI format.
+These shapes can be used to express OpenAPI specification details that do not translate naturally in Smithy.

 #### alloy.openapi#openapiExtensions